Byun Sung-hwan

-Byun Sung-hwan (/ko/; born 22 December 1979) is a South Korean retired footballer and the current manager of the Suwon Samsung Bluewings.
+Byun Sung-hwan (/ko/; born 22 December 1979) is a South Korean football manager and former player.

 Club career

 Ulsan Hyundai

 During 2002 to 2006 Byun made 56 appearances for Ulsan Hyundai.

 Busan I'Park

 Byun made 16 appearances for Busan I'Park during 2007.

 Jeju United

 During 2008 Byun made 16 appearances for Jeju United.

 Sydney FC

-After impressing in pre-season trials with Sydney FC, including a goal against Manly United, he was announced as a new signing on 25 June 2009 for the upcoming 2009–10 season, on a two-year contract.
-His good form made him a crowd favourite amongst the Sydney fans.
-He is a quality left back who likes to get forward in attack.
-His two-footed crossing ability is a key to his game.
+After playing in pre-season trials with Sydney FC, where he scored a goal against Manly United, he was announced as a new signing on 25 June 2009 for the upcoming 2009–10 season, on a two-year contract.
+He became a crowd favourite amongst the Sydney fans.
 It is noted that he is a fast player – prior to 2005, he could run the 100m in 12.2 seconds.
 He is known for his attacking abilities and speed.

 Byun scored the winning goal and his first professional goal, for Sydney FC in the penalty shoot out of the 2009/10 Grand final against Melbourne Victory.
 Sydney FC released Byun at the end of the 2010–11 A-League season, deciding not to extend his contract for the Asian Champions League.